01 June, 2012 | (01 hr)

 Audience: Human Capital professionals charged with leadership development, strategic workforce planning, workforce readiness, diversity & inclusion, talent management, strategic human resources, employee engagement or human capital analytics would benefit from this webcast.

-Eric Lesser is the Research Director and North American Leader for the IBM Institute for Business Value.
-He is responsible for a global team of over 50 professionals responsible for driving IBM’s research and thought leadership on strategic business issues.
+Eric Lesser is the Research Director and North American Leader for the IBM Institute for Business Value (IBV).
+He leads a global team of over 50 professionals responsible for driving IBM’s research and thought leadership across a range of industry and cross-industry topics.
+In addition to s...Full Bio

 Carl C. Hoffmann